twluke/I2C-Control-for-Dual-Mono-B3SEpros/README.md

 The analog output from the main DAC (address 0x48) is used for the left channel and the other from the second DAC (address 0x49) for the right channel.

-Then power on and confirmm that you get the right sound.
+Then power up and confirmm that you get the right sound.